 If your child didn't get the kindergarten spot you asked for, try to stay calm.
-Waitlists at sought-after schools move over the spring and summer.
+Waitlists at schools move over the spring and summer.
 We have seen it happen year after year.
 Children get offers on a rolling basis as families make final choices.
 Hang in there.

 Your child is automatically placed on waitlists for all the choices above the one you got.
 Our advice: Call the parent coordinator at the school you want.
 Stay in friendly touch.
 Be easy to reach.
 This is not the time to hike a mountain with no cell phone service.

 Whether or not you're happy with the school to which your child is assigned, you should make an appointment by May 3 to pre-register your child there to hold your spot.
 To do this, bring your child, your child's birth certificate and proof of residence (see the Pre-Registration Checklist for acceptable documents).
 This won't keep you from getting an offer at a school where you are waitlisted, or a gifted and talented program, or a charter school.
 (Admissions letters for G&T and charters come later in the spring.)

 If you missed the boat and didn't apply at all, you may still visit schools and apply in person.

 Read our school profiles and check the school stats section.
 You may discover some alternatives that are acceptable.
 Otherwise, take a breath and give waitlists time.